skaman82/HW3_tracker/README.md

 • Function: "Raise to wake" doesnt work on my watch<br>
 <img src="https://github.com/skaman82/HW3_tracker/blob/main/10040/3.jpg" width="300px"/>

-• Weather don't show up on the dashboard (when you swipe right on the watch face) only cloud icon<br>
+• Weather don't show up on the side dashboard (when you swipe right on the watch face) only cloud icon with a question mark<br>
 <img src="https://github.com/skaman82/HW3_tracker/blob/main/10040/4.jpg" width="300px"/>

-• Function: Sometimes charging screen remains on even when the charger is remooved<br>
+• Function: Sometimes charging screen remains on, even when the charger is remooved<br>
 <img src="https://github.com/skaman82/HW3_tracker/blob/main/10040/10.jpg" width="300px"/>

-• Not a bug but but a suggestion: I would love if an interactive watch face style could be locked (now it is still changes style/colors on tap)<br>
+• Not a bug, but but a suggestion: I would love if an interactive watch face style could be locked (now it is still changes style/colors on tap)<br>
 <img src="https://github.com/skaman82/HW3_tracker/blob/main/10040/5.jpg" width="300px"/>